Don’t waste your time. Make sure you’re getting the most out of your one-on-one meetings with your direct reports.

 - Review the latest meeting and relevant status updates about what your direct report is working on.
 This way, you don’t waste valuable time during the meeting getting up to speed.

-- Pick 1 – 3 focus areas and brainstorm 5 – 10 questions you’d like to ask.
+- Pick 1–3 focus areas and brainstorm 5–10 questions you’d like to ask.
 The most useful one-on-one meetings tend to focus on one or several of these areas: Feedback, Issues/Concerns, Career Direction, and Personal Connection.
-(You may want to check out our One-on-Ones Tool in Know Your Team, which offers agenda templates and hundreds of questions around these focus areas.)
+(You may want to check out Know Your Team, which offers training and agenda templates around these focus areas.)

 Mistake #4: You never ask for your direct report’s input on the agenda.